‘Swing Time’, Part One, Chapter 2

 (teases) I’m pleased you and I share alike minds.

-Both giggle before they’re interrupted as a family of onlookers close.
+Both giggle before they’re interrupted by a family of onlookers close.

 BETSEY